I started drawing at very early age. I might have been 1,5 or 2; I don't recall exactly.

 I could continue drawing something nonexistent as if it was real but my desperate desire to merge with the outside world made me seek for another way to express myself.

 Very soon I had to accept that I might never be able to perceive life like others.
 I understood that everybody looked at the world through the prism of their perception.
-It's just that my prism seemed to be slightly dimmer, infused with confusing multitones, which made the outside world look scattered and incomplete.
-I could have looked at it as at an obstacle, that couldn't be overcome, but instead I saw an opportunity.
+It's just that my lens seemed to be slightly dimmer, infused with complex multitones, which made the outside world look scattered and incomplete.
+I could have looked at it as at an obstacle, but instead, I saw an opportunity.

-The fusion of reality, imagination, and uniqueness of my perception formed a new reality, the only reality that was true to me.
+The fusion of reality, imagination, and uniqueness of my perception formed a new reality, the only reality that I could call my own.

 I wished to express that newfound world in my art, but for some time I couldn't figure out how.